ANuvemKumo/anuvemkumo/README.md

 <!-- Presentation -->
 <p>
-  I'm Estevão, a Web Development student bursting with passion and enthusiasm, straight from Brazil! 🌟
+  I'm Estevão, a Computer Engineering student currently attending FHO in Brazil and a technical intern at SESI making part of MAKER's group! 🌟
 </p>

 <p>